St Mary of the Isle Church

-The St Mary of the Isle Cathedral, also referred to as the Cathedral of St Mary of the Isle, is a Roman Catholic cathedral in Douglas, Isle of Man.
+The St Mary of the Isle Church, also referred to as the Co-cathedral of St Mary of the Isle, is a Roman Catholic co-cathedral in Douglas, Isle of Man.
 It is part of the Roman Catholic Pastoral Area of St Maughold within the Archdiocese of Liverpool.
 It is one of two cathedrals on the Island, and one of six Catholic churches.
 It is referred to locally as St. Mary's.
 In September 2023, St Mary of the Isle was granted co-cathedral status.

 History

 Prior to the Reformation, the Church on the Island was the independent Diocese of Sodor and Man, which, since the Reformation, continues as an Anglican diocese.
 It is part of the Church of England with its own Bishop resident on the Island with its own cathedral, the Cathedral Church of Saint German, in the town of Peel.